 Every Christian should exercise faith when it comes to their income.
 But support-based work amplifies a sense of dependence upon the Lord.

-In addition to raising support for my own salary and ministry, in my work at Reaching & Teaching I’ve had the privilege of coaching over two dozen co-laborers.
+In addition to raising support for my own salary and ministry, in my work at Reaching & Teaching I’ve had the privilege of coaching several dozen co-laborers.
 I can confidently say support-based ministry isn’t for everyone.
 Nonetheless, I’m convinced that a fear of support-raising has deterred too many away from worthy ministry opportunities.

 That’s unfortunate.
 Christians shouldn’t be afraid to raise support.
 Here are three reasons why.